quentin-ld/zenpress/readme.txt

 Yes, there is no pro version for this plugin and there never will be.

-However, I am accepting donations on my buymeacoffee page : https://buymeacoffee.com/quentinld.
+However, [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/quentin-ld/dashboard).
 If you work at an agency that develops with WordPress, ask your company to provide sponsorship in order to invest in its supply chain.
-The tools that I maintain probably save your company time and money, and Buy me a coffee support can now be done at the organisation level.
+The tools that I maintain probably save your company time and money, and GitHub sponsorship can now be done at the organisation level.

-In addition, if you like the plugin then I'd love for you to leave a review.
+In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/plugin/zenpress/reviews/).
 Tell all your friends about it too!

 = I have a suggestion =